jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I can't help it.
 I blurt out: "Where is Giving Tree?"

 River Woman looks at me.
 "Far.
 Four days walk.
-But you will see it when you are older."
+You will see it when you are older."

 "Why can't we break branches?"

-"Giving Tree gives many fruit every season.
-We take fruit only.
+"Giving Tree gives many fruit.
+If it hurt, less fruit.
 Never hurt the tree.
 It is sacred."

 Sacred means special.
 Protected.

 We eat.
 The wounded eat first.
 Giving Tree fruit will heal them.

 Roots soft from the coals.
 Sweet fruit.
 Warm fish.
 Honey that drips.
 My belly is full.
 Night comes.
 Stars appear.
 Elder calls the children close.